akhilrajmailbox/AWS-GuestBook/README.md

 [reference](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html)

-## WOrkerNode Configuration for AWS EKS
+## WorkerNode Configuration for AWS EKS
 Add the workernodes by using Cloudformation [templates](https://amazon-eks.s3-us-west-2.amazonaws.com/cloudformation/2019-02-11/amazon-eks-nodegroup.yaml).

 Launch an Auto Scaling group of worker nodes that register with your Amazon EKS cluster.
 After the nodes join the cluster, you can deploy Kubernetes applications to them.